thedocruby/Sound-Physics-Fabric/README.md

 Feedback is highly encouraged!
 Please share your thoughts and concerns in the official Discord server [here](https://discord.gg/kdZ6gH7Hg6).

 A full README and Website are coming soon.
-For now, deferr to the following links:
+For now, defer to the following links:

 ### More Info: